JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ### OCaml Language Basics in `utop`

-* To start with we will only live in the top-loop world, but even on the first assignment you will start working in both worlds.
+* We will start with OCaml by running tiny examples in the top-loop, but by the first assignment you will start working in both worlds.
-* All the following are typed as input into `utop` with `;;` ending input.

 ###  Integers